SRINETHIR/Hardware-Design/README.md

 ![3_logic design good mux](https://github.com/SRINETHIR/Hardware-Design/assets/141196086/4c5bb1c7-cd8f-44f0-a31a-32185190d91c)

-Generating the netlist of good mux
+Commands to generate the netlist of good mux

 ```
 write_verilog <name of the netlist to be generated.v>